BradIey/haskell/README.md

 I managed to get WS.hs to compile by instead of trying to serve up Temperatures, serve up a parsed (Maybe Temperatures) in the form of an Int (all of the temperature readings added together).

-The only error I get is each time you you load localhost:8000 in the browser you get this response in the terminal:
+The only error I get is each time you load localhost:8000 in the browser you get this response in the terminal:

 HTTP request failed with: Maybe.fromJust: Nothing

 This is very indicative of a decode error not a logical error with my serving up code, which is encouraging!

+This assignment allowed me to explore using maps, monads and functors instead of writing lots of boilerplate code to do jobs which these types exist for.

 Although I made some progress in ALMOST serving up some arbitrary number using the temperature data from file (It would serve up if getTemps actually returned a (Maybe Temperatures)!)
 I'd like to agree to the viva because it gives me a chance to explain my progress and thoughts behind how I went about trying to complete the assignment.

+Bradley